nuxt/nuxt.com/content/index.md

 #title
 Trusted by world-class companies
 #description
 Explore our selection of websites & applications made with Nuxt.
-F-500 companies are trusting Nuxt as well as creative agencies and freelancers.
+F-500 companies, creative agencies and freelancers all trust us.
 #link
 Discover our showcase
 #extra